lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

 - **Attentiveness to task**
-  - If she chose to use the tool, then she's probably going to be highly attentive and play around a bunch with the parameters.
+  - If she chose to use the tool, then she's going to be highly attentive and play around a bunch with the parameters.

-  - If she's pressured to use the tool by someone else, then she's probably going to be slightly--moderately inattentive, only going down the most obvious path of actions.
+  - If she's pressured to use the tool by someone else, then she's going to be slightly--moderately inattentive, only going down the most obvious path of actions.

 - **Customers**